 The Emergency Management Division through consultation with other agencies has provided schools with different forms of emergency assistance.
 Some of the items that have been provided to schools in addition to extensive training includes: incident command boards, search/rescue kits, talking first aid kits, weather radios/fm alert radios, emergency preparedness manuals, AED’s, survival kits and CERT training.

-Our School House Adjustment Program Enterprise (S.H.A.P.E.) aims to reduce the number of Shelby County Schools’ students sent to Juvenile Court for minor infractions.
+Our School House Adjustment Program Enterprise (S.H.A.P.E.) aims to reduce the number of Memphis-Shelby County Schools’ students transported to Juvenile Court for minor infractions.
 We understand that it is not only important to provide support to students academically so that they can engender a good report card, but it is also important to assist them in other areas to maintain a good record.
-Our S.H.A.P.E. program, along with other auxiliary programs, such as Gang Awareness and G.R.A.S.S.Y., a school and community based prevention and intervention program that works with gang members to reduce their involvement, and our Truancy division which aims to reduce truancy in our schools, works diligently to mitigate a child’s present from negatively affecting their future.